The fastest screening tool for peripheral arterial disease

 Primary health care

 Primary care physicians are in a pivotal position within the healthcare system to improve the standard of care for patients with PAD.
-This improvement can be achieved if physicians follow guidelines and measure ABI for symptomatic as well as asymptomatic patients.
+This improvement can be achieved if physicians follow guidelines and measure ABI on all patients in cardiovascular risk group, regardless of presenting symptoms.

 Secondary health care